COVID-19 Reopening Matrix

 • Applicants should anticipate delays in permit issuance across all permit types and immigration processes.

-• Until July 30, entry ban for travelers from Brazil (instated February 13).
+• Until October 25, 2021, entry ban for travelers from Brazil (instated February 13).
 This includes those who stayed in or transited through these countries in the 14 days preceding entry.
-Entry is permitted for travelers who resided in Italy before the date the entry ban was instated, for travelers carrying a Ministry of Health authorization for absolute necessity, and for those traveling to join their spouse, civil partner or minor child.
+Entry is permitted for travelers who resided in Italy before the date the entry ban was instated as well as for those carrying Ministry of Health authorization for absolute necessity and for those traveling to join their spouse, civil partner, or minor child.

 • The following categories of individuals may enter:

-- Travelers from List A, C and D, as listed here.
+- Travelers from List A, C and D, provided they did not visit other countries in the 14 days preceding entry.

 - Unmarried partners in a proven and stable relationship (even if not cohabiting) with EU citizens and non-EU national long-term residents in Italy, travelling to join their partner.